spacetelescope/jwst/docs/jwst/cube_build/main.rst

-In the :ref:`calwebb_spec3 <calwebb_spec3>` pipeline, on the other hand, where the input can be a collection of data from multiple exposures covering multiple bands, the default behavior is to create a set of single-channel cubes.
-For MIRI, for example, this can mean separate cubes for channel 1, 2, 3, and 4. depending on what's included in the input.
-For NIRSpec this may mean multiple cubes, one for each grating+filter combination contained in the input collection.
-The :ref:`calwebb_spec3 <calwebb_spec3>` pipeline calls ``cube_build`` with ``output_type=band``.
-These types of IFU cubes will have a linear-wavelength dimension.
+In the :ref:`calwebb_spec3 <calwebb_spec3>` pipeline, on the other hand, where the input can be a collection of data from multiple exposures covering multiple bands, the default behavior is to create a set of single-band cubes with a linear-wavelength dimension.
 If the user wants to combine all the data together covering several band they can using the option ``output_type=multi`` and the resulting IFU cubes will have a non-linear wavelength dimension.